 As part of the impairment review process, the Company reviewed the financial position of Deutsche International Custodial Services Limited and its forecast financial performance over the remaining period of the wind down of its business operations.
-As the entity's net assets were below the cost of the investment, and the entity is forecasted to make a loss over the remaining period of the wind down, this has led to the recognition of an impairment loss of GBP68,000 (2018: GBP47,000) which has been recognised in the statement of comprehensive income in the item impairment loss on investment in subsidiaries.
+In 2020, the Company made capital injections totalling GBP 280,000 (2019: GBP Nil) in Deutsche International Custodial Services Limited to ensure it will meet the regulatory limit of 110% and notification limit of 130% with respect to the JFSC's Adjusted Net Liquid Assets requirement for the foreseeable future.
+The current assessment of the carrying value of the entity has resulted in an impairment loss of GBP 225,000 (2019: GBP 68,000) which has been recognised in the statement of comprehensive income in the item impairment loss on investment in subsidiaries.

-Furthermore the Company reviewed the financial position of Deutsche International Corporate Services Limited and its forecast financial performance and its forecasted performance throughout the remaining period of the wind down of its business operations.
-In 2019, the Company had to make a capital injections of GBP3,900,000 (2018 GBP3,000,000) in Deutsche International Corporate Services Limited to keep the regulatory limit of 110% and notification limit of 130% with respect to the JFSC's Adjusted Net Liquid Assets requirement.
-The current assessment of the carrying value of the entity has resulted in an impairment loss of GBP2,675,000 (2018: GBP3,000,000) which has been recognised in the statement of comprehensive income of the Company.
+Furthermore the Company reviewed the financial position of Deutsche International Corporate Services Limited and its forecasted performance throughout the remaining period of the wind down of its business operations.
+In 2020, the Company made capital injection of GBP 1,250,000 (2019 GBP 3,900,000) in Deutsche International Corporate Services Limited to ensure it will meet the regulatory limit of 110% and notification limit of 130% with respect to the JFSC's Adjusted Net Liquid Assets requirement for the foreseeable future.
+The current assessment of the carrying value of the entity has resulted in an impairment loss of GBP 1,464,000 (2019: GBP 2,675,000) which has been recognised in the statement of comprehensive income in the item impairment loss on investment in subsidiaries.

-13. Other assets
+12. Other assets

-2019 GBP 2018 GBP
+2020 GBP 2019 GBP

-Expenses prepaid Other assets 667,778 471,262 948,214 390,311
+Expenses prepaid Other assets 398,024 667,778 471,262

-1,139,040 1,338,525
+398,024 1,139,040

 ====== ======